TheSLinux-forks/myquartz-scim2uim/README.md

 This project provides two big tables of predefined combinations for Vietnamese Telex/VNI users.
 It also focus on `UIM` support.

+## Warning

+We swich to new branch **v3** which is clean and flexible.
+This branch does exist as part of the history, and it is not actively maintained.
+The latest tag on this branch **v1.1.0**.

+Please use the new branch **v3** if possible.

 ## Tables

 These tables are very original: they can't be used directly in `UIM`